SLE partition functions via conformal welding of random surfaces: Introduction

 In this paper, we demonstrate in several settings how the SLE partition function arises from conformal welding of LQG surfaces.
-The common theme is that when the conformal welding produces a topological configuration with more than one conformal structures, the density of the random moduli is given by the LCFT partition functions times the SLE partition function for the interfaces.
-Our Theorem~\ref{thm:main} is an example of such results for the multiple $\SLE$ with $\kappa\in (0,4)$, where LQG disks are conformal welded together according to certain topological rules.
-Theorem~\ref{thm:N=2} is a similar result for the hypergeometric SLE studied in~\cite{Zhan-hSLE,wu2020hypergeometric}\footnote{A broader class of SLE curves were also considered in~\cite{Qian-hSLE,Qian-hSLE2} under the name hypergeometric SLE.}.
-Theorem~\ref{thm:IG} is the corresponding result for boundary imaginary geometry flow considered in~\cite{MS16a}, where the LQG surfaces welded together are the quantum triangles introduced in~\cite{ASY22}.
+The common theme is that when the conformal welding produces a topological configuration with {a random} conformal structure, the density of {the random modulus} is given by the LCFT partition functions times the SLE partition function for the interfaces.
+Our Theorem~\ref{thm:main} is an example of such {a result} for the multiple $\SLE$ with $\kappa\in (0,4)$, where LQG disks are conformal welded together according to certain topological rules.
+Theorem~\ref{thm:N=2} is a similar result for the hypergeometric SLE studied in~\cite{Zhan-hSLE,wu2020hypergeometric}\footnote{The name hypergeometric SLE was originally used in~\cite{Qian-hSLE,Qian-hSLE2} to denote a broader class of SLE curves.}.
+Theorem~\ref{thm:IG} is the corresponding result for boundary imaginary geometry flow {lines} considered in~\cite{MS16a}, where the LQG surfaces welded together are the quantum triangles introduced in~\cite{ASY22}.
 Theorem~\ref{thm:SLE-Green} is for the SLE boundary Green's function in~\cite{Zhan22b}.
-In Theorem~\ref{thm:green-rho}, we further extend it to the 2-point boundary Green's function for $\SLE_\kappa(\rho)$ considered by~\cite{Zhan21}. {Our results are consistent with and enrich the picture that SLE coupled with LQG desribes the scaling limit of random planar maps decorated with statistical physics models.} As our results show, LQG can be used to construct and study the SLE partition function, which complements the traditional method based on stochastic calculus and differential equation.
+In Theorem~\ref{thm:green-rho}, we further extend it to the 2-point boundary Green's function for $\SLE_\kappa(\rho)$ considered by~\cite{Zhan21}. {Our results are consistent with and enrich the picture that SLE coupled with LQG desribes the scaling limit of random planar maps decorated with statistical physics models.} As our results show, LQG can be used to construct and study the SLE partition function, which complements the traditional method based on stochastic calculus and differential equations.

 The rest of the paper is organized as follows.
 In Sections~\ref{subsec:intro-sle} and~\ref{subsec:intro-lqg}, we briefly recall backgrounds on SLE, LQG, and conformal welding.
-In Section~\ref{subsec:intro-result} we state Theorems~\ref{thm:main}---\ref{thm:green-rho}.
+In Section~\ref{subsec:intro-result} we state Theorems~\ref{thm:main}-\ref{thm:green-rho}.
 In Section~\ref{subsec:outlook}, we discuss future directions.
-We provide a detailed preliminary in Section~\ref{sec:pre} and prove the theorems in Sections~\ref{sec:proof}---\ref{sec:green}.
+We provide a detailed preliminary in Section~\ref{sec:pre} and prove the theorems in Sections~\ref{sec:proof}-\ref{sec:green}.